Requirements for Other Health Professions

 Simmons College School of Health Sciences Direct Entry Nursing Program

-The affiliation provides preferred admission to the Simmons School of Health Sciences direct entry graduate nursing program for up to four qualified Providence College students annually.
+The affiliation provides preferred admission to the Simmons School of Health Sciences direct entry graduate nursing program for up to five qualified Providence College students annually.
 Eligibility for preferred admission includes completion of seven prerequisite courses (1 semester each of: General Chemistry, Organic Chemistry, Human Anatomy, Physiology, Microbiology, all with labs; Statistics, and Developmental Psychology/SWK 253: Human Behavior through the Lifespan.), a minimum cumulative GPA of 3.0, and a minimum prerequisite GPA of 3.3.
 Simmons will waive the application fee for eligible students who apply for preferred admission.
-Candidates who earn a 3.5 GPA in the prerequisites and overall will receive a merit scholarship.
+Candidates who earn a 3.5 GPA in the prerequisites and overall will receive a Simmons Dean’s Scholarship.

 Johnson and Wales University Center for Physician Assistant Studies Program